microsoft/mimalloc/readme.md

 <span id="override_on_windows">We use a separate redirection DLL to override mimalloc on Windows</span>
 such that we redirect all malloc/free calls that go through the (dynamic) C runtime allocator, including those from other DLL's or libraries.
-As it intercepts all allocation calls on a low level, it can be used reliably on large programs that include other 3rd party components.
+As it intercepts all allocation calls on a low level, it can be used on large programs that include other 3rd party components.
 There are four requirements to make the overriding work well:

 1. Use the C-runtime library as a DLL (using the `/MD` or `/MDd` switch).